KeerthanaGoka/nanoGPT/README.md

 # nanoGPT
-Implementation of Andrej Karpathy's nanoGPT with Spotify Lyrics Data
+Implementation of Andrej Karpathy's nanoGPT trained using Spotify Lyrics Data with Transformers Architecture.